A Brief History

 By the time Muhammad died of ordinary illness in 632, the vast majority of Arabia had converted to Islam.
 During the 23 years of revelations Muhammad had experienced and until after his death, the Quran, holy book of Islam, had been passed along in an oral tradition, with devout followers memorizing the text in its entirety.
 After Muhammad’s death and the death of some of those people who had memorized the holy words, the First Caliph, Abu Bakr, decided to get the entire text written down to preserve the word of Muhammad and Allah.
 A group of scribes then transcribed the Quran.
 Other accounts of how the Quran got to be transcribed and by whom, also exist, with some variation in wording and chronology.

-Muhammad is unusual as a religious leader in that he was a warrior and conqueror, as well as a slave holder and someone who almost assuredly had personally killed people in battle, as well as ordering many executions.
-One of his 13 wives, Aisha, became betrothed to Muhammad while she was only 6 or 7 years old, and the marriage was consummated when the girl was only 9!
+Muhammad is unusual as a religious leader in that he was a warrior and conqueror, as well as someone sometimes criticized for having been a slave holder and someone who almost assuredly had personally killed people in battle, as well as ordering many executions.
+According to some sources, one of his 13 wives, Aisha, became betrothed to Muhammad while she was only 6 or 7 years old (the age varies depending on the source), and the marriage was allegedly consummated when the girl was only 9!
 (Though supposedly already pubescent.)
 The Quran also describes Muhammad as handing out slave girls as spoils of war to his officers.